bcarteratx/project1-simon/README.md

 ##
 ##
 ## Motivation:
 ### I first played Simon as a young child and was instantly drawn in by the lights and sounds, and captivated by the challenge of repeating the pattern in the correct sequence.
-Now as an adult I better apreciate this simple but not easy game help improve short-term memory and attention.
+Now as an adult I better apreciate how this simple but not easy game can help improve short-term memory and attention.
 ## Prototype View:
-### Here is an initial wire-frame of how the game should look and play like:
+### Here is an initial wire-frame of how I wandted the game look and play like:
 ![Simon Wireframe](assets/wireframe.png)
 ## Technology Implemented:
 - JavaScript